Discussion of 'debt and incomplete financial markets' by Kevin Sheedy

-In New York, St. Louis Fed President James Bullard laid out a possible strategy for extending the U.S. economic expansion.
-The strategy relies on placing more weight on financial market signals, such as the slope of the yield curve and market-based inflation expectations, than is customary.
-He noted that many current approaches to monetary policy strategy continue to overemphasize the now-defunct empirics of the Phillips curve, whose inflation-unemployment relationship has largely broken down over the past two decades. ?Handled properly, current financial market information can provide the ...
+In Chicago, St. Louis Fed President James Bullard discussed a possible strategy for extending the U.S. economic expansion.
+He said his preferred approach relies on placing more weight on financial market signals, such as the slope of the yield curve and market-based inflation expectations, than has been customary in past U.S. monetary policy strategy.
+He explained that the empirical relationship between inflation and unemployment (the so-called Phillips curve) has largely broken down over the last two decades, leaving monetary policymakers without a clear guidepost for action. ?Handled ...